 Blake snorted.
 “Business with Holly?”
 He looked over his shoulder and yelled, “Guys!
 Peter Fucking Lee has business with—”

 And then he swung.
 Peter knew it was coming; the move was straight out of Street Fighting 101.
 He ducked the haymaker and stepped in, catching Blake in a head-and-arm choke.
 He followed with a sweep, whipping his hips to add extra torque.
-Blake hit the ground with a pained “WHOOF!”
+The jock hit the ground with a pained “WHOOF!”

 “FUCKER!”
 Blake threw another haymaker.
 It whiffed the air, but knocked the Fuckrising out of Peter’s hand.
 The green-glowing vial arced upward, reflecting holographic light off its curved surface.

 “No!”
-Peter reached for it.
+Peter archec back and reached desperately out for it.

 Please don’t let it break dear lord in heaven please don’t—